ekchacon/semi-supervised-classification-with-augmentation-data/README.md

 The performance outcomes of the proposed method, in comparison to alternative methods, using the Augmented Quickdraw dataset are visually presented in the coming figure.
 Within the dataset size range of 0.33% to 1.67%, our method exhibits superior performance, achieving accuracy rates of 85% and slightly exceeding 88%, respectively.
 Similarly, our method maintains a slight advantage over the alternatives, with accuracy results of approximately 90% and just above 92% in the dataset size range of 3.33% to 16.67% within various labeled training scenarios.

 <img width="737" alt="image" src="https://github.com/ekchacon/augmentation-data-with-semi-supervised-methods/assets/46211304/9a7adb64-1e1f-42bd-a55d-c47b7ae10617">

+# Discussion

+Further enhancement in performance is achievable through the incorporation of augmentation techniques.
+We leveraged augmented versions of MNIST, FASHION, and Quickdraw datasets, resulting in significant improvements in our method’s accuracy.
+Notably, for the MNIST dataset, in the most challenging scenario with only 0.33% of training examples, the accuracy surged from approximately 78% using the standard dataset to around 95% when utilizing the augmented version.
+It is noteworthy that this heightened accuracy is achieved through the application of augmentation techniques to the initial 200 labeled examples.
+For FASHION and Quickdraw datasets, there was also an improvement in model performance at 0.33%, albeit to a lesser extent.